zhanylturtemirova/DigKol/README.md

 # Digital Kolkhoz

+Umbrella-project for villages to co-own assets, vote, and crowdfund using smart contracts.
+No hidden money, no landlords, everything highly transparent and community-owned.

 an Umrella project (a bundle of social alls) to build shared economy and shared ownership of assets for dedicated village's communities living.

 ## TODO:
-- [ ] Member A bought 10% of greenhouse A. (smart-contract event recorded)
+- [x] Member A bought 10% of greenhouse A. (smart-contract event recorded)
+- [ ] when click "Buy 10%" button on UI -> trigger smart-contract event
 - [ ] create wallet for shared asset (https://speedrunethereum.com/challenge/multisig)

 ### WHY
 - Cities are overpopulated.
-Come back to village life.
+Remote work can help people come back to village life.
-- Kolkhoz has been great until its not :) Transparency will help.
+- Kolkhoz has been great until its not :) Transparency can help to patch that.
 - Shared ownership of assets will help to build community life.
 - Villages are dying.
-Let's revive them.
+Let's revive 'em.

 ### HOW
 - Remote working villagers